pyarmak/entrada-1x-docs/user/docs/quizzes/create.md

 * Complete the required information to set instructions, randomization, time limit, number of attempts, results release, etc. and click Proceed.
 * If you required attendance be aware that you'll also have to use the attendance feature in MEdTech.

-#How to attach a quiz to a gradebook assessment
-To attach a quiz to a gradebook assessment it must first be attached to a learning event.
-You will only be able to add a quiz to a gradebook assessment if the gradebook and learning event the quiz is attached to share a curriculum period.

-* Create a gradebook assessment using the instructions in the Gradebook help section.
-* Click the checkbox beside Link existing online quizzes to this assessment.
-* Click Add Quiz.
-* Begin to type the quiz name and select it from the displayed list.
-* Click Add.

-#How to view quiz results
-* After a quiz has been completed, a new button will appear beside it in the learning event to which is it attached.
-This will only be visible to curriculum coordinators and faculty associated with the quiz.
-* Click the View Results button to see quiz results for an individual or an entire class.

-#How to import quiz grades to a gradebook
-* Navigate to the appropriate course gradebook and click on the title of the assessment you want to import grades for.
-* Click 'Import/Export' and select Import from attached quiz.

 #How to copy an existing quiz
 Copying an existing, in-use quiz allows you to edit the questions as needed.

 * Navigate to Admin>Manage Quizzes.
 * Open an existing quiz by clicking on it's name.
 * Click Copy Quiz.

+#How to view quiz results
+* After a quiz has been completed, a new button will appear beside it in the learning event or community to which is it attached.
+On learning events this will only be visible to curriculum coordinators and faculty associated with the quiz.
+In communities this will be available community administrators.
+* Click 'View Results' or the little chart icon to see quiz results for an individual or an entire class or community.
+* You can also download a csv from this page.

+#How to attach a quiz to a gradebook assessment
+To attach a quiz to a gradebook assessment it must first be attached to a learning event.
+You will only be able to add a quiz to a gradebook assessment if the gradebook and learning event the quiz is attached to share a curriculum period.